Bargaining Unit: Miscellaneous Non-Supervisory Unit

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

-- Installs, troubleshoots, repairs, calibrates, and tests simple and complex protective relaying, revenue power metering equipment and demand recorders, automatic telemetry control equipment, canal elevation and flow control equipment, automatic cathodic protection systems, SCADA systems, high voltage circuit breakers and disconnects, and buried communications cables, and status of neighboring facilities.
+- Installs, troubleshoots, repairs, calibrates, and tests complex and straightforward protective relaying, revenue power metering equipment and demand recorders, automatic telemetry control equipment, canal elevation and flow control equipment, automatic cathodic protection systems, SCADA systems, high voltage circuit breakers, and disconnects, and buried communications cables, and status of neighboring facilities.

 - Installs, designs, programs, troubleshoots, and repairs, programmable logic controllers, and develops programs and support documentation for programmed logic control systems.

 - Installs and maintains lighting fixtures, outlets, and heating, ventilation, and air conditioning equipment.

 - Installs, troubleshoots, and maintains radios, antennas, solar panels, switches etc., for the District’s wireless network.

 - May design, develop and maintain replacement circuitry, revamp electrical facilities and electrical drawings.

 - Inspects field contract work.